KleistLab/VASIL/README.md

 ```
 conda deactivate
 ```
+It should take less than a minute to run the pipeline.

 ## Caution
 Caution must be taken for all re-parameterization of simulations made with `config.yaml`, snakemake does not execute the rules for which the result files are already present (unless an input file is updated by another rule), remove older files from the *results* folder when needed.